 Young Investigator-2 (2015-2018)

 CureSearch recently announced $1.3 million in new grant funding for Young Investigators pursuing innovative projects in childhood cancer research.
-Through the Young Investigator-2 program, CureSearch will fund 6 researchers whose work promises to make a difference in understanding and treating childhood cancers.
-These awards provide $75,000 in funding per year over 3 years, an increase in the award amount and timeframe from Young Investigator-1.
+The Young Investigator-2 awards provide $75,000 in funding per year over 3 years, an increase in the award amount and timeframe from Young Investigator-1.

 Young Investigator-1 (2012-2014)